HassettJM2002/Network-Fundamentals/Network Fundamentals.md

     Cisco Router              255

 ##### ICMP
     Pings are only two types of icmp ping
+##### Zero Config
+    Plug in device and allow to communicte with it IPv4
+            APIPA, RFC 3927
+        IPv6
+            SLAAC, RFC 4862

 #### Layer 4: Transport
 #### Layer 5: Session